Factbox: Latest on worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Investors scooped up stocks, commodities and emerging-market currencies and gave the dollar a wide berth as AstraZeneca and Oxford University provided markets with their now-regular Monday shot of encouraging vaccine news.
-[MKTS/GLOB]
+* Canada this week will reveal the breadth of the emergency spending it has made during the pandemic and lay the groundwork for future stimulus and social measures, like a national childcare program, government sources told Reuters.

-* Greenhouse gas concentrations climbed to a new record in 2019 and rose again this year despite an expected drop in emissions due to COVID-19 lockdowns, the World Meteorological Organization said, warning against complacency.
+* Kenya's central bank has cut its forecast for 2020 economic growth by more than half, joining the Treasury in realising that the coronavirus had inflicted more damage to the economy than previously thought.

-(Compiled by Linda Pasquini and Sarah Morland, Edited by Shounak Dasgupta and Gareth Jones)
+(Compiled by Linda Pasquini and Vinay Dwivedi; Edited by Louise Heavens, Sriraj Kalluvila and Subhranshu Sahu)